Social media can make a small dedicated group seem like a majority, when it is not

 There is no definition!
 Comparing an overlay from one company to another can be like comparing toaster ovens to convection ovens.

 Approximately 2% of websites are accessible.
 It is estimated that there are almost 2 billion websites in existence, but somewhere between 200 million to 400 million are active.
-If the people who only practice manual website remediations are doing their jobs, why have they failed so miserably at keeping up?
+If the people who only practice manual website remediations are to bring all these websites into conformance, why have they not succeeded to date?

 You’ve probably already guessed the answer.
-They can’t keep up.
-And their services are expensive, so a lot of individuals and businesses don’t use them.
-Overlays are fast, effective and affordable.
+They can’t keep up because of the sheer scale involved.
+And their service model assumes that companies have developers, while many do not, so a lot of individuals and businesses cannot use the conventional manual approach and never even start their accessibility journey.
+Overlays provide a fast, effective and affordable way of getting started.

 When you read statements like, “Last year, more than 400 companies with an accessibility widget or overlay on their website were sued over accessibility, according to data collected by a digital accessibility provider,” it sounds like widgets are a problem.
 But what about companies that used manual accessibility audits?
 How many of them were sued?
 It’s not zero.